PrivateSky/android-edge-agent/README.md

 This will basically install Node inside the Android application and make it run on a free port for the application to connect to.

+**Warning**: Please be sure that you have at least 7GB free space on the device you want to make a build.

 ## B. Build it with Android Studio

 ### Step 1 - Have Java Development Kit installed